 DCM Shriram Employee Stock Purchase Scheme

 The Company has an Employee Stock Purchase Scheme (DCM Shriram ESPS) duly approved byMembers vide Special Resolution passed on August 13 2013 and aligned in accordance withSEBI (Share Based Employee Benefits) Regulations 2014.
-DCM Shriram ESPS provides forgrants of equity shares through Trust purchased from Secondary Market to the eligibleEmployees as may be decided by the Nomination Remuneration and Compensation Committeefrom time to time.
+DCM Shriram ESPS provides forgrants of equity shares through Trust purchased from secondary market to the eligibleEmployees as may be decided by the Nomination Remuneration and Compensation Committeefrom time to time.
 DCM Shriram ESPS is a secondary market scheme and hence no fresh issueof shares was made.
 There are no voting rights exercised on the shares held by the Trust.Further there are no material changes in the DCM Shriram ESPS and it is in compliancewith the applicable regulations.
 The details required as per SEBI (Share Based EmployeeBenefits) Regulations 2014 is available at the following web link of theCompany:(https://www.dcmshriram.com/sites/default/files/ESPS%20Disclosure%20-%202017-18.pdf)